Cybersmurfen/HASS-plate-recognizer/README.md

 # HASS-plate-recognizer
-Read vehicle license plates with [Plate Recognizer ALPR](https://platerecognizer.com/) which offers free processing of 2500 images per month.
-You will need to create an account and get your API token.
+This is a fork of robmarkcole/HASS-plate-recognizer which utlizes the codeproject.ai local plate recognizer instead of ALPR at platerecognizer.com

+Read vehicle license plates with codeproject.ai (get it from https://www.codeproject.com/)

 This integration adds an image processing entity where the state of the entity is the number of license plates found in a processed image.
-Information about the vehicle which has the license plate is provided in the entity attributes, and includes the license plate number, [region/country](http://docs.platerecognizer.com/#countries), vehicle type, and confidence (in a scale 0 to 1) in this prediction.
+Information about the vehicle which has the license plate is provided in the entity attributes, and includes the license plate number and confidence (in a scale 0 to 1) in this prediction.
 For each vehicle an `platerecognizer.vehicle_detected` event is fired, containing the same information just listed.
 Additionally, statistics about your account usage are given in the `Statistics` attribute, including the number of `calls_remaining` out of your 2500 monthly available.

 If you have a paid plan that includes MMC (Make/Model/Colour) data you can received the orientation of the vehicle in the entity attributes.